 “The CDP is hugely important in a brand’s stack, especially for those businesses that are working to put the customer at the center of their marketing programs and data infrastructure,” BlueConic COO Cory Munchbach explained to CMSWire recently.

 Delivering messaging that speaks to customer needs, driving online and offline sales, improving advertising ROI, and bolstering customer engagement: According to Advertiser Perceptions research, that’s what marketers aim to achieve with the CDP today.

 But those are far from the only pros of using a pure-play CDP to guide their marketing.

-Leading pure-play CDPs, like BlueConic, offer unique capabilities that enable enterprises to quickly and confidently activate their first-party data to improve marketing effectiveness, drive a wide range of activation use cases, and ensure quick time to value from the martech.
+Pure-play CDPs like BlueConic offer unique capabilities that enable enterprises to quickly and confidently activate their first-party data to improve marketing effectiveness, drive a wide range of activation use cases, and ensure quick time to value from the tech.

 Learn why many enterprises are investing in BlueConic.
 Schedule a demo today to discover how our pure-play CDP can help you liberate your first-party data.